mikel-js/covid-app/README.md

 #### Technologies used
 I used HTML, CSS, React, Hooks, React-bootstrap.
 I got the data from CSSE @ John Hopkins University.

+#### I hosted the APP with its own domain name @ http://www.breakingcovid19.com/.
+Feel free to visit and enjoy!